Rocky Top Dog Park

 Q. I heard there's a snake in the pond.
 Can it hurt my dog or me?

 A. Over the years, a few non-venonous, Northern Water snakes have made their home in our pond and on occasion you may see one.
 Snakes help play a positive part in the environment; they keep down the population of mice, bugs, frogs, etc.

 Dogs and people are predators of snakes; not vice-versa.
 Snakes don’t like to be around people.
 Snakes do not chase people; they will usually move away when a predator is around except possibly during the mating season, a northern water snake male might try to deflect attention away from a female by moving toward a predator.
 Just like all animals, all snakes can bite if handled.

 According to the NJ Division of Fish and Wildlife, New Jersey is home to 22 different species of snakes.
-Only 2 of the species are venomous (which are extremely rare or endangered) and none of those are in our park!
+Only 2 of the species are venomous (which are extremely rare or endangered) and none have been seen in our park!

 Please read the Dog Park Rules and Regulations (see link below)